krizanact/Services/README.md

 	      "currency":"EUR"
        }

-  So as I already mentioned things above Service B will consume every message that is being successfully sent from Service A and as a result of receiving function will make database changes even if Service B is offline, all messages that have been sent in meanwhile will come as soon as Service B becomes online and will then process as usual.
+  So as I already mentioned things above Service B will consume every message that is being successfully sent from Service A and as a result of receiving function will make database changes even if Service B is offline, all messages that have been sent in meanwhile will come as soon as Service B becomes online and  then messages will process as usual.

   Script "State.php" is seperated code, if we want to check our current state(balance,updated_at) we should send GET request on url: